netscaler/netscaler-k8s-ingress-controller/docs/crds/wildcarddns.md

 After you have deployed the Wildcard DNS CRD provided by Citrix in the Kubernetes cluster, you can define the wildcard DNS related configuration in a `yaml` file.
 In the `.yaml` file, use `wildcarddnsentry` in the kind field and in the `spec` section add the Wildcard DNS CRD attributes based on your requirement for the policy configuration.

-The following is a sample YAML file definition that configures a SOA record, NS record, DNS zone, and address and AAAA Records on Citrix ADC.
+The following is a sample YAML file definition that configures a SOA record, NS record, DNS zone, and address and AAAA Records on Netscaler.

 ```
 apiVersion: